Areas of academic interest

 Dexter graduated with a Bachelor of Engineering in Urban Planning from Peking University, from which he also gained a Bachelor of Science in Psychology in the meantime.
 He then obtained a Research Master of Science in Regional Studies from the University of Groningen.
 His primary research interest lies in the field of urban governance and its linkage to land, property and real estate.

-Dexter builds his PhD research on the academic literature about urban experimentation which is considered potential for fostering innovative approaches to planning and governance.
-With the background in planning and geography, Dexter is keen on understanding the subtle role of land in this urban experimentation process, which also benefits from his interdisciplinary reading including studies in politics and social psychology.
-Through investigating empirical cases in the UK, Dexter’s thesis aims at contributing to the academic reflection on the currently so-promised social transition towards sustainable urban future.
+Dexter builds his PhD research on the academic literature about socio-technical transition theories which are considered potential for fostering innovative approaches to planning and governance.
+With the background in planning and geography, Dexter is keen on understanding the subtle role of land and property in this transition process, which also benefits from his interdisciplinary reading including studies in politics, business and social psychology.
+Through investigating empirical cases in the UK, Dexter’s thesis aims at contributing to the academic reflection on the currently so-promised transition towards low-carbon urban future.

 - B.Eng “Urban Planning”, Peking University, China (2013);